 Let someone know where you are going and when you will return: hiker logs at visitor centers, messages on social media, voicemail, e-mail, etc.

 Be aware of and prepared for wildlife and act appropriately: watch out for bees and bears, do not feed animals, do not approach wildlife

 Yield to uphill hikers: step off the side of the trail to let others pass

 Be aware of weather conditions: check conditions before you start your hike, be mindful of items blowing off windy peaks, watch for sudden changes in weather, descend immediately at signs of a storm, know what to do in case of lightning

 Hiking at high elevation can aggravate pre-existing medical conditions.
 Carry plenty of water, take breaks often, and do not exceed your abilities.
 If you start to experience any symptoms of altitude sickness (headache, dizziness, shortness of breath, confusion, pain behind eyes, or nausea) go to a lower elevation.
 Seek medical attention from a ranger or doctor.
 View more information about altitude sickness from the Centers for Disease Control and Prevention.

 Be Bear Aware

 Black bears have been sighted frequently in this area.
 Avoid potential bear encounters on the trail by making noise to make your presence known.
 Be particularly careful near streams, and when vegetation or terrain limits visibility.
-Learn more about what to do in the event of a bear encounter below or in the downloadable bear safety handout (pdf, 3.3MB).
+Learn more about what to do in the event of a bear encounter below or learn mre in-depth about bear safety.

 If You Encounter a Bear